BRIDGING THE GAP THROUGH CONNECTIONS

 Maria Magdalena Llabre, Ph.D.

 Maria Magdalena Llabre received her PhD in educational research from the University of Florida.
-She is a Professor of Psychology and a Cooper Fellow in the College of Arts and Sciences, University of Miami.
-She is the Director of Biobehavioral Statistics at the Behavioral Medicine Research Center.
-She is a fellow of the Society of Behavioral Medicine, the Division of Health Psychology of the American Psychological Association, and the Academy of Behavioral Medicine Research.
+She is Professor of Psychology and a Cooper Fellow in the College of Arts and Sciences, University of Miami.
+She is Director of Biobehavioral Statistics at the Behavioral Medicine Research Center, where she has made research contributions to the study of cardiovascular stress reactivity, the effects of war trauma on children, adverse childhood experiences and health, and methodology in behavioral medicine research.
+She has received numerous awards for excellence in teaching graduate statistics.
+She is a fellow of the Society of Behavioral Medicine, the Division of Health Psychology of the American Psychological Association, and the Academy of Behavioral Medicine Research, where she received the Lifetime Service Award in 2022.
+Her current work in the Hispanic Community Health Study/Study of Latinos tries to understand the Hispanic paradox, the observation that Hispanics in the US have lower rates of cardiovascular disease and mortality, despite having a higher risk factor profile relative to non-Hispanics.

 We’re thrilled about your upcoming participation in the VII MOLA Annual Symposium and IV Medical Spanish Summit- Bridging the Gap through Connections – Cerrando la Brecha a Través de Conexiones on Friday, October 13th and Saturday, October 14th, 2023 at Rush University.